Home | About | News and Events Archive | FAQ | Council Action | Resources

 On Feb.
 2, the University of Colorado Boulder and the City of Boulder finalized an electric service agreement should the city begin operation of a municipal electric utility.
 More information on the terms of the agreement is available in the joint press release.

 On Dec.
 14, the Colorado Public Utilities Commission (PUC) approved the procedural schedule for the city's transfer of assets application.
 Read the PUC decision for more information.

 On Sept.
 28, the city filed its Supplemental Application to the Colorado Public Utilities Commission (PUC).
-For more information on the filing and related annexations, use the buttons below.
+For more information on the filing, use the button below.
 The press release on the filing is available here.

 Boulder Energy Future